When Is It Right to Break the Law?

 Beginning with Adam and Eve and that tree with the forbidden fruits, becoming truly human has always been about claiming the right to decide for oneself what one considers a permissible action.
 Moral autonomy and the freedom to decide for oneself is the essence of what makes us human, and is the basis for all that is valuable about us.

-No law can take this away from us.
+And no law can take this away from us.